-The Co-op Office facilitates all job offers for positions posted by the Co-op Office.
-I should not accept any job offers made directly from an employer until I have consulted with the Co-op Office.
+The Co-operative Education Program facilitates all co-op job offers for positions posted by the Co-op Office.
+I should not accept any job offers made directly from a co-op employer until I have consulted with the Co-op Office.

-I understand that if I am an international student, it is my responsibility to apply for a work permit and Social Insurance Number to secure an internship.
-I understand I am not eligible to begin my internship without a work permit and Social Insurance Number.
+I understand that if I am an international student, it is my responsibility to apply for a work permit and Social Insurance Number to secure a co-op term.
+I understand I am not eligible to begin my co-op work term without a work permit and Social Insurance Number.